Fierce winds topple trees, rip down power lines as storm sweeps through Bay State

 No one was in the car when the tree came crashing down but video from the scene showed power lines draped on the vehicle and smoke billowing into the air.

-A double-wide trailer being towed by a truck blew over due to high winds and onto a fire hydrant in Cambridge.
+A double-wide trailer being towed by a truck blew over onto a fire hydrant in Cambridge due to high winds.

-RELATED: High winds blow trailer being towed onto fire hydrant in Cambridge

 A gigantic tree was also knocked down in Marion.
-Branches and power lines are blocking traffic on Bay Road.
+Branches and power lines blocked traffic on Bay Road for most of the day.

 In Hopkinton, winds whipped around overhead traffic lights on South Street, leaving them all tangled and dangling in different directions.

-A nasty rain and wind storm is expected to produce downpours and gusts of up to 60 mph in the area through the afternoon, according to the National Weather Service.
+The nasty rain and wind storm produced downpours and gusts of nearly 90 mph throughout the day.

-A high wind warning is in effect for Southeastern Massachusetts and Cape Cod.
-A wind advisory is in effect for all of Eastern Massachusetts.
+A high wind warning was issued for Southeastern Massachusetts and Cape Cod.
+A wind advisory was in effect for all of Eastern Massachusetts.

-Heavy rain could lead to flooding across the state between 12 p.m. and 5 p.m.

 For the latest forecast, visit the 7Weather page.